Your spring home maintenance checklist

 It’s important to note that homeowners’ insurance policies exclude damage for normal wear and tear to your home.
 If your 30-year-old roof starts to leak, its expected that the cost of replacing that will fall to you.
 If your insurance company decides that you didn’t perform regular basic maintenance on an item that may otherwise be covered, your policy may not cover that damage.

-If you have any questions or concerns regarding your home insurance policy, contact your Rogers Insurance broker.
+If you would like to know more about home insurance quotes online, or you have any questions or concerns regarding your home insurance policy, contact your Rogers Insurance broker.
 They can help you navigate all the information so that you feel supported and understand your coverage.